-Once you’ve got one you can use it to do things like the market to and own a niche where you become “the one to go to” Hone your marketing message, so it appeals to a specific someone as posed to a generic.
+Once you’ve got one you can use it for your marketing strategy where the avatar becomes “the one to go to”.
+Hone your marketing message, so it appeals to a specific someone as posed to a generic.

 An Avatar is: